alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 it may be necessary to wait for few minutes for the logs to appear.

 ## Log search
-Let's check the logging configuration:
+Now that we collect logs, let's check how to search into them:
 * Open your web application (http://dev.my-sample-domain.xyz/) and create 4 tasks (Task 1, Task 2, Task 3 and Task 4),
   then delete them one by one.
 * Go the the [Log Service console](https://sls.console.aliyun.com/);
 * Click on the log project "sample-app-log-project-dev";
 * Click on "Search" next to the "sample-app-log-store-dev" log store;
-* The new page should display logs with a search bar on top; enter app-name=todo-list in this bar and click on "Search & Analysis";
+* The new page should display logs with a search bar on top; enter `app-name=todo-list` in this bar and click on "Search & Analysis";
 * The "Raw Logs" panel should now only contains the logs of our application: